Experience-Monks/devtool/README.md

 You can specify `--watch` multiple times to watch different files/globs.
 If a custom `--index` is passed, it will also be watched for changes.

 If `--` is given, anything after it will be used as the arguments for the app's `process.argv`.
-This way you can avoid sifting through `devtool` specific arguments.
+This way you can avoid polluting your program arguments with those specific to `devtool`.

 The `--browser-field` makes the `require()` statements respect the [package.json `"browser"` field](https://gist.github.com/defunctzombie/4339901).